Maurice Gibb: Death

-Gibb died suddenly from a cardiac arrest at the age of 53 at Mount Sinai Medical Center in Miami Beach, Florida, on 12 January 2003, following surgery for a twisted intestine.
+Maurice Gibb died suddenly from a cardiac arrest at the age of 53 at Mount Sinai Medical Center in Miami Beach, Florida, on 12 January 2003, following surgery for a twisted intestine.

 A private funeral was attended by about 200 family and friends, including Michael Jackson and Harry Wayne Casey.
 After the service, his body was cremated.
 Journalist and family friend Jennifer Valoppi said, "It was emotional, there was humor.
 Everybody talked about how this was a man who really celebrated life and so this was a celebration of his life."
 Nat Kipner, who managed the Bee Gees early in their career in Australia in 1966, also attended the service.
 Barry and Robin Gibb told the BBC about Maurice's death, "The fact that they had to operate on Maurice during the shock of cardiac arrest is very questionable."
 Barry said, "None of the sequence of events have yet made sense to us."

 Robin Gibb spoke to Mojo magazine about Maurice's death in 2003: "We were kids together, and teenagers.
 We spent the whole of our lives with each other because of our music.
 I can't accept that he's dead.
 I just imagine he's alive somewhere else."
-Barry and Robin ceased performing as a group for a time, but later decided to perform occasionally under the Bee Gees banner until Robin died at the age of 62, from liver and kidney failure from colorectal cancer, on 20 May 2012.
+Barry and Robin ceased performing as a group for a time, but later decided to perform occasionally under the Bee Gees banner until Robin died at the age of 62, from liver and kidney failure due to colorectal cancer, on 20 May 2012.